rsdefever/gaffils/README.md

 GAFFILS
 ========

-A [foyer](github.com/mosdef-hub/foyer) plugin for GAFF-based ionic liquid force fields.
+A [foyer](github.com/mosdef-hub/foyer) plugin for a GAFF-based ionic liquid force field.
+Only the bonded and Lennard-Jones parameters are provided here.
+Partial charges should be determined via RESP or AM1-BCC as perscribed by GAFF.

 WARNING